Duality, Bridgeland wall-crossing and flips of secant varieties: Preliminaries

 We assume familiarity with the concept of stability conditions introduced by Bridgeland \cite{Bstab}.
-We quote here the relevant theorems and definitions but for a more detailed presentation the unfamiliar reader is encouraged to consult Bridgeland's original papers \cite{Bstab},\cite{B2}, or the introduction to the topic by D. Huybrechts \cite{HSTAB}. \\ \\ Let $X$ be a smooth projective variety. \begin{definition}A pre-stability condition on $X$ is a pair $(Z,\mathcal{A})$ consisting of a linear function $Z:K(X)\rightarrow \C$ called the charge and the heart $\mathcal{A}$ of a $t$-structure on $D^b(X)$, such that: \begin{enumerate} \item $\mathfrak{I}(Z(E))\geq 0$ for all $E\in \mathcal{A}$ and \item If $\mathfrak{I}(Z(E))=0$ and $E\neq 0$ then $\mathfrak{R}(Z(E))<0$. \end{enumerate} \end{definition} For every pre-stability condition one can define a slope function
+We recall here the relevant theorems and definitions but for a more detailed presentation the unfamiliar reader is encouraged to consult Bridgeland's original papers \cite{Bstab,B2}, or the introduction to the topic by Huybrechts \cite{HSTAB}.